Renaissance New Orleans Pere Marquette French Quarter Area Hotel

-As part of its ongoing effort to increase degree completion rates, the Association of Public and Land-grant Universities (APLU) Office for Access and Success (OAS) and the APLU Council of 1890 Universities held the 3rd Annual HBCU Summit.
-The 2016 HBCU Summit was held in Atlanta, Georgia on June 15-17, 2016 at the Sheraton Atlanta Hotel.
-The theme for the summit was "I3 Matters: (De)coding Student Success using Noncognitive Factors in Institutional, Inter-relational, and Individual Affairs."
-This summit convened HBCU senior level administrators, faculty, students and other stakeholders to understand how noncognitive factors influence student success.
+As part of its ongoing focus on developing and furthering strategies to improve student success, the Association of Public and Land-grant Universities’ (APLU) Office for Access and Success (OAS) and the APLU Council of 1890 Universities present the 4th Annual HBCU Summit.
+The 2017 HBCU Summit will be held in New Orleans, LA on June 7-9, 2017 at the Renaissance Pere French Quarter Hotel.
+The theme for this year's convening is “Creating a Culture of Student Success through Team-Based Solutions.”

 This summit convenes HBCU senior-level administrators, faculty, and other stakeholders in a forum to share ideas, tools, and resources that will foster greater collective success for the strategic priorities of institutions.

 The 2017 HBCU Summit will feature innovative strategies to promote student success, which rely on the creative input of a cross section of institutional leaders.
 The 2017 HBCU Summit will invite attendees to participate in team-based action planning around student success.
 Representative teams from institutions, including presidents, deans, student affairs administrators, institutional researchers, senior faculty, and newly appointed senior leaders, will work together to define or refine a shared goal related to student success.
 They will identify related tasks, assigned roles, needed communications, resources, and accountability structures to implement their plan successfully.
 Attendees will also have the opportunity to present existing innovative projects.
 Finally, attendees will hear from leaders in the philanthropic community on their top higher education issues.